All Event Info

-Below is the sizing chart for the technical fabric ASICS gender specific shirts for the Marathon, B2B, 21-Miler, 10.6-Miler, 12K (the former 9-Miler), and Relay for the 2017 events.
+Below is the sizing chart for the technical fabric ASICS gender specific shirts for the Marathon, B2B, 21-Miler, 11-Miler (former 10.6-Miler), 12K, and Relay for the 2018 events.

-Friday April 28, noon to 6:00 PM or Saturday, April 29, 9:00 AM to 6:00 PM at the De Anza Ballrooms in the Portola Hotel & Spar.
+Friday April 27, noon to 6:00 PM or Saturday, April 28, 9:00 AM to 6:00 PM at the Monterey Conference Center, 1 Portola Plaza in downtown Monterey.
 There you will pick up your bib, bus ticket, shirt and gear check bag, pasta and post-race party tickets (if purchased).
 You must be present in person to pick-up your race packet; you cannot designate another person to do this for you.
 Please schedule your travel plans accordingly.

 There is no race day packet pick-up for the Marathon, 21-, 10.6-Milers or the Relay.